 Perhaps for projects where you have to fill some cracks, it may be worth it, but I do not find sense to weld the pieces in this way instead of using any of the other methods.

 You can’t say I haven’t given you options, you already have 5 different ways to glue your PLA parts!

 If you’ve come this far, you’ve been interested in what I’ve told you.
-You can help me by rating the article with 5 stars and leaving your opinion in the comments.
+You can help me by leaving your opinion in the comments.
 I reply to everyone!